 - and many more.

-With Appen, you pick your schedule and your tasks, and payments is made on a bimonthly basis, via direct deposit.
+With Appen, you pick your schedule and your tasks, and payments are made on a bimonthly basis, via direct deposit.
+The average Appen hourly pay ranges from $9.00 for an Ads Reviewer to $74.50 per hour as a participant, which makes them one of the best-paying jobs on this list!

 10. Fancy Hands